H A Vance Foundation Inc - Funder Overview

 The foundation's grantmaking pattern suggests trustees identify potential grantees through:

 Connecticut Education Networks: Board members appear to be connected to Hartford's education reform community.
-Organizations visible in forums like the Connecticut Council for Philanthropy, Connecticut RISE Network collaborations, and Hartford education policy discussions may be more likely to come to trustees' attention.
+Organisations visible in forums like the Connecticut Council for Philanthropy, Connecticut RISE Network collaborations, and Hartford education policy discussions may be more likely to come to trustees' attention.

 Hartford Foundation for Public Giving: The Vance family maintains an "Alex and Wendy Vance Fund" at the Hartford Foundation for Public Giving, suggesting connections to that community foundation's network.
-Organizations working with HFPG may be more visible to the trustees.
+Organisations working with HFPG may be more visible to the trustees.

-Indirect Contact: While the foundation does not accept unsolicited applications, nonprofits working directly in Hartford public high schools (particularly Bulkeley High School, which received the largest 2023 grant) and demonstrating measurable student outcomes may naturally come to the foundation's attention through shared networks.
+Indirect Contact: Whilst the foundation does not accept unsolicited applications, nonprofits working directly in Hartford public high schools (particularly Bulkeley High School, which received the largest 2023 grant) and demonstrating measurable student outcomes may naturally come to the foundation's attention through shared networks.

 Decision Timeline